fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 That's for inferring the help text from functions.

-But if you set the name and help text explicitly, that has a higher priority than these.
+But if you set the help text explicitly, that has a higher priority than these.

 ## Set the name and help